kelvinng1/getGoogleFormQuizScores/README.md

 Simply execute the script **function getGoogleFormQuizScores()** inside the *Script Editor* and it will create a file named *<your form name> Scores.csv* file.
 This file is in CSV (Comma Separated Values) format.

 Inside this CSV file, it will list out either the answer or the score of the question and separte them by a comma.
 Each response will be separated by a newline.
-All the commas *","* inside an answers will be converted to a dash *"-"*.
+All the commas **","** inside an answer will be converted to a dash **"-"**.

 If the answer of the question do not count as a score (Max Score = 0), the script will return the answer insead of the score of the question.
 This can be used for questions like : your name, your email address ... etc.